itsmeYO92/docs/content/general/concepts/data-types/terms/string/string.md

 ---
 Title: 'String'
-Description: 'In computer science, sequences of characters are referred to as strings.
-Strings can be any length and can include any character such as letters, numbers, symbols, whitespace (spaces, tabs, new lines).
-It is usually contained within a pair of single quotes or "double quotes".
-A string can be thought of as a list of characters.
-Like any other list, each character in a string has an index.'
+Description: 'Defines a string as a data type that stores a sequence of characters.
+A string can be of any length and is enclosed within a pair of single or double quotes.
+Each character in a string has an index, and it can include any character such as letters, numbers, symbols, whitespace (spaces, tabs, new lines).'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'